 And on a similar note, train your brain to scan for ticks, especially when outside with a partner.
 Karl and I like to go for walks in the woods and forage during the summer.
 We are constantly glancing at each others clothing to catch any ticks before they get too far.

 And check these out!
-Lymeez Tick Gaiters: Grab and Go Tick Repellent Outerwear (affiliate).
+Lymeez Tick Gaiters: Grab and Go Tick Repellent Outerwear.
 Leg-warmer-esque cuffs for your lower legs that have a built in repellent and will prevent ticks from crossing them and crawling up your legs.
 I want a pair of pants made out of these…

 After a leisurely hike, a day of yard work, or even a walk through the pasture- what do you do with your outerwear that could be harboring ticks?

 First, remove your clothes in a safe location- right in the laundry area, or even outside if you can.
-Don’t remove your clothes in a place where you don’t want ticks to drop.
+Don’t remove your clothes in a place where you don’t want ticks to drop, like in your bedroom.

 Many studies have show that the washing machine is not an effective way to kill ticks.
 Many can survive any water and detergent combination you can throw at them.
 The CDC has recommended an hour in the dryer on high heat following a wash will be enough to kill most.